Ask Family Dental Care of Medina if our services are right for youMake an Appointment

 - Base metal alloys – This crown is made up of non-noble metals that are highly resistant to corrosion and make for a very strong crown.
 It also requires the least amount of healthy tooth to be removed prior to fitting.

 To make and place a traditional crown typically takes two separate appointments:

 - The first appointment involves preparing (shaping) the tooth, taking an impression, and placing the temporary crown.
 The time needed to perform these steps can range from 30 minutes to an hour.

 - During the time period between the two appointments, a dental laboratory will fabricate the crown.
 Two weeks or so are usually allotted for this process.

-Your dentist at Family Dental Care of Medina will evaluate whether a traditional crown is a good option for you.
+Your provider at Family Dental Care of Medina will evaluate whether a traditional crown is a good option for you.
 Call us at 330-952-2777.